alex-kalanis/kw_accounts/README.md

 ## Caveats

-It contains only basics, it needs something to fill and use.
+It contains only basics, it needs something external to fill and use.